-Corvo is the smallest and northernmost island of the Archipelago and forms, along with the Flores Island, the western group of the Azores.
+Corvo is the smallest and northernmost island of the Archipelago and forms, together with Flores, the Western Group of the Azores.

-Its morphology suggests an asymmetrical egg with an area of 17.2 km² and a maximum altitude of 720 metros on the Morro dos Homens (southern edge of the Caldeirão).
+Its morphology resembles an asymmetrical egg with an area of 17.2 km² and a maximum altitude of 720 metres on the Morro dos Homens (southern edge of the Caldeirão).

 The island is 6.5 kilometres long north-south direction and has a maximum width of 4 kilometres.
-It is at a distance of about 28 kilometres (15 nautical miles) from Flores Island.
+It is at a distance of about 28 kilometres (15 nautical miles) from Flores.
 This division between the two islands is known as Canal Corvo-Flores (water channel).

-It has a Atlantic temperate climate, with annual average temperatures between 13 °C in winter and 22 °C in summer and relative humidity from 74% in October to 85% in June.
+It has an Atlantic temperate climate, with annual average temperatures between 13 °C in winter and 22 °C in summer and relative humidity from 74% in October to 85% in June.